The second application period is now open for re-submission!

 Those composed of emerging consortiums lead by independent local champions who want to build a platform to promote an urban adolescent health and wellbeing platform.

 Successful applications will be competing for funding of a maximum amount of 800,000 Swiss francs (CHF) for three-year projects.
 Funding requests should be consistent with the scope of the project, articulating succinctly the area of focus to address adolescent health and wellbeing, and number of implementing partners.

 Applicants can find all the necessary information in the downloadable documents below.
-Step 2 of the Challenge is now open until 15 September 2017.
+The deadline for applications is August 19, 2018 at 23:59 GMT.